Big picture

 Step 5

-, which is listening to the ARTICLE_CREATED
+Your ArticleTopic, which is listening to the ARTICLE_CREATED event,

 calls the listener.
-This listener will JSON serialize the article, and broadcast
+This listener will JSON serialize the article, and broadcast the event

-to the articles
+to the articles websocket topic.

 See

-class to see how to listen to event: Full example.
+ChatTopicclass to see how to listen to event: Full example.

 Step 6

-The Javascript client, which earlier (step 0) subscribed to the articles
+The Javascript client, which earlier (step 0) subscribed to the articles websocket topic,

 receives the JSON serialized event.